Meg Bergin Rincker, Ph.D.

 Introduction

-Professor Rincker is a professor of political science at PNW.
-She is faculty co-sponsor of Pi Sigma Alpha, the Political Science club, for Model United Nations and Model Illinois Government team at PNW.
+Meg Rincker is a professor of political science at PNW.
+She is a faculty co-sponsor of Pi Sigma Alpha, the Political Science club, for Model United Nations and Model Illinois Government team at PNW.

 Research Overview